 Interviews are not conducted for admission into the biomedical sciences program.

-The Faculty Committee on Admissions conducts a holistic review of all completed and verified applications.
+The Faculty Committee on Admissions conducts a holistic review of all completed applications.
 There are no minimum grade point averages or standardized test scores during the application review process.
 Following the completion of the review process, each applicant is notified of an Admissions decision by the Faculty Committee in writing, including any conditions that must be satisfied prior to or following enrollment.
 The committee can accept candidates up until the first day of class in mid-August.
-Applicants not selected for the MS in Biomedical Sciences program will be sent a final decision via email after the first day of class in mid-August.
+Admissions decisions will be posted online and forwarded to your PCOM Application Portal when appropriate.

-Completed and verified GradCAS applications and supporting documents will be reviewed on a rolling basis by the Faculty Committee on Admissions beginning in September 2019.
+Completed applications and supporting documents will be reviewed on a rolling basis by the Faculty Committee on Admissions beginning in September.
 Applicants will be assessed on the following factors:

 All applicants must complete a baccalaureate degree from a regionally accredited college or university either online or on a college campus.